ormaaj/ksh/src/cmd/INIT/README-mamake.md

 is the output of *s* with each newline changed back into a space, except that a terminating newline (if any) is discarded.
-This mechanism allows easy editing of variable values containing multiple pathnames using line-oriented utilities thet read from standard input, such as `sed`(1) or `grep`(1).
+This mechanism allows easy editing of variable values containing multiple pathnames using line-oriented utilities that read from standard input, such as `sed`(1) or `grep`(1).
 For example, if the automatic variable `%{^}` (see below) contains `foo.c bar.c baz.c`, then `%{^|sed 's/\.c$//'}` yields `foo bar baz`.